 1) Making the dough: Add water, maple syrup or sugar, yeast in a bread machine, then add the flour and salt.
 Choose the dough setting and start to work until all the ingredients come together and form a rough dough, add the oil and work to the end of the programme finish.

 (Or you may knead it by hands: In a large bowl, mix flour, yeast and sugar.
-Pour in water little by a littlewhile stirring with a pair of chopsticks.
-Then knead with your hand until a smooth, elastic dough forms.
-Cover the bowl with a wet kitchen towel.
-Leave to rise in a warm place until double in size.
-It will take between 40 minutes to 1.5 hours depending on the room temperature.)
+Pour in water little by a little while stirring with a pair of chopsticks.

 *2) Turn the dough onto a floured surface, and knead for a few more minutes until smooth.
 Let the dough proof until double the size, it takes around an hour or more, depending on the temperature.